jaredhendrickson13/pfsense-automator/README.md

         - `--dns` (`-n`) : Return only configuration from the DNS section of /system.php
         - `--localization` (`-l`) : Return only configuration from the Localization section of /system.php
         - `--webconfigurator` (`-wc`) : Return only configuration from the webConfigurator section of /system.php
+        - `--read-json` (`-rf`) : Prints General Setup data as JSON. _Note: This is useful for developers wanting to integrate pfsense-automator into their own scripts_
         - `--json=<directory_path>` : Exports General Setup data to a JSON file given an existing directory

 - `--set-system-hostname` : Sets pfSense's system hostname values. _Note: proceed with caution if you have __DNS rebind checks enabled__!
 Either use the IP address to connect, or ensure that pfSense is able to resolve the new system hostname back to it's own IP address before changing the hostname_